askupasoftware/wp-dynamic-css/README.md

 * `$handle` (*string*) The name of the stylesheet to be associated with this callback function.
 * `$callback` (*callable*) A callback (or "callable" as of PHP 5.4) can either be a reference to a function name or method within a class/object.

-## TODO

-- [x] Add support for loading the compiled CSS externally instead of printing to the document head (Added in 1.0.1)
-- [x] Add support for multiple value callback functions (Added in 1.0.2)
-- [x] Add option for minification (Added in 1.0.4)
-- [ ] Add support for caching and improve performance

 ## Changelog

 **1.0.4**